On The Vine: Take care and enjoy some news, culture from around the block and beyond

 Yo, is everyone as tired as I am?
 Time certainly feels like a construct at this point.
 How long ago was New Year’s Eve?
 Did we even have a break over the holidays?

-Every week (day?) seems to bring some new historic event for us to live through — Donald Trump was the third president ever to be impeached, but noooo, dude had to go and become the first (really hope that’s only) to be impeached TWICE.
+Every week (day?) seems to bring some new historic event for us to live through — Donald Trump was the third president ever to be impeached, but noooo, he became the first (really hope that’s only) to be impeached TWICE.
 To be quite honest, I’m about ready for it all to chill out.
-Seeing as that’s probably unlikely, I want to be sure y’all know to be sure to take time day in your day, week to breath, relax, take a break from the daily inundation and pressures grinding us down.
+Seeing as that’s probably unlikely, I want to be sure to remind y’all to take time in your day and throughout the week to breath, relax, and take a break from the daily inundation and pressures grinding us down.

 Yeah I know, we’ve all heard, “these difficult and challenging times,” so much over the last 10 months and change, but seriously, our mental and physical health is of the utmost importance.
 So be smart, mindful and, like Drake, Take Care.